 The same applies to special characters.
 Besides alphabetic and numeric characters, do not use any special character except the underscore _ character and the period . character.

 A file extension is simply a suffix attached to the name of a file.
 For example, an image file named "monkey" may have an extension named ".jpg" to indicate the sub-variety of image data that is stored in the file.
 So the complete file name, as far as the operating system is concerned, would be"monkey.jpg".
 UNIX, Windows, and Mac each support using file extensions.
 Recent versions of these operating systems may hide extensions from you.
 But rest assured - the file extension is there!
-To use a computer effectively, you should change your operating system's settings so that file extensions are always visible.
+To use a computer effectively, you must change your operating system's settings so that file extensions are always visible.

 The extension typically indicates to the operating system what type of data is in the file.
 So image files typically have ".jpg", ".gif", or ".png" extensions, which indicate the sort of binary image format which was used to create the image file.
 Text files written in HTML code typically have a ".html" or ".htm" file extension, and text files written in Java usually have a ".java" extension appended to their file name, etc.

 The file systems on all popular operating systems implement permissions that restrict who can read, write, and execute any given file or folder.
 In general, permissions are granted to three different classes of potential users: